Facebook pixel About Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 • DO NOT pack money, travelers' checks, or credit cards in your checked luggage.

-• Save space for your return trip – luggage restrictions can be even more strict flying from Argentina to the United States.
+• Save space for your return trip – luggage restrictions can be even more strict when flying from Argentina to the United States.

 Do Not Bring